Bai426/Damage-Detection-with-COCO-data-and-Mask-R-CNN/README.md

 pip install -r requirements/optional.txt

 2. Data preparation
-1) coco-annotator (https://github.com/jsbroks/coco-annotator) was used to label the data.
+a. coco-annotator (https://github.com/jsbroks/coco-annotator) was used to label the data.
 It was run with a docker.
 So please follow the instruction of coco-annotator to install and implement the tools for data labeling.
-2) Most images were collected from the searching from website, where image sizes vary from 300x300 to 4600x4600.
+b.
+Most images were collected from the searching from website, where image sizes vary from 300x300 to 4600x4600.
 But some are from Dr. Chul Min Yeum's data (about 1000 images).
-3) The data format is COCO.
+c.
+The data format is COCO.

 3. Training
-1) Configuration files for training spalling and cracking detection are in this path: /mmdetection/configs/cracking_spalling/ .
+a.
+Configuration files for training spalling and cracking detection are in this path: /mmdetection/configs/cracking_spalling/ .
-2) Datasets are available here: https://github.com/Bai426/StructureCrackDataset.
+b.
+Datasets are available here: https://github.com/Bai426/StructureCrackDataset.
-3) Modified ./tools/train.py with the paths of configuration file, images, and annotation for training.
+c.
+Modified ./tools/train.py with the paths of configuration file, images, and annotation for training.
 The hyperparameters should be fine tuned here.

 4. Testing
 Testing file is in ./tools/test/py.